Alan Mehdizadeh: Career

 Mehdizadeh played the role of Monk in the 2022 Graham Moore film The Outfit.

+He is next due to appear in the much-anticipated blockbuster Dune: Part Two, season 2 of popular Star Wars spinoff Andor, upcoming Disney+ series Rivals, upcoming BBC comedy Undoing Martin Parker, and has recently voiced the role of Jilan on video game Diablo IV.

 Mehdizadeh is also the founder, and artistic director of UK production company What Was That?
 Productions, with whom he has produced and appeared in many productions.